The Role of Technology In the FIFA Club World Cup

 Goal-line technology has been around for many years and is used in addition to VAR.
 This electronic aid is used to verify if a goal has been scored.
 The 14 high-speed cameras send a signal to the referee within one second.

-An app for FIFA players
+An App for FIFA Players

-It’s clear from everything we’ve seen so far that the FIFA World Cup Qatar 2023 will be one of the most technologically-advanced sporting events in history.
 Every aspect of the tournament, from AI to stadium design to fan experience, is expected to be revolutionary.
 This is a thrilling time for FIFA fans around the globe.

 Cooling Technology

-The technology works by creating an energy center near the stadium where chilled water can be brought in via a pipeline to the venue.
 Cold air is then pushed onto the playing field and spectator seating areas.
 These systems are as eco-friendly as possible by using insulation and spot cooling.

 FIFA is determined to use technology to improve football at all levels.
 As new technologies become available, technology will only increase the game’s value.